 Field Station Director, Dr. Shannon Boomgarden

-Dr. Shannon Arnold Boomgarden began working in archaeology nearly two decades ago and has been involved in Range Creek Canyon since the early 2000s.
+Dr. Shannon Arnold Boomgarden RPA, began working in archaeology nearly two decades ago and has been involved in Range Creek Canyon since the early 2000s.
 Shannon’s dissertation summarizes much of the archaeological and experimental research conducted by the field school over the past 16 years.
 Working with reconstructions of the canyon’s environment around 950 years ago, and using experimentally derived data on the costs and benefits of irrigation in Range Creek, Shannon has developed a formal model that predicts when and where irrigation is expected and where it isn’t based on data from experimental fields in Range Creek.
 This general model is applicable to studying early farmers throughout the American Southwest, and is the foundation for studying prehistoric farmers throughout the semi-arid regions of the world.
-Shannon is an Adjunct Assistant Professor in the Department of Anthropology, the Director of the Archaeological Field School, and has actively been engage as the Principal Investigator and Assistant Director of the Field Station for the past several years.
+Shannon is an Adjunct Assistant Professor in the Department of Anthropology, the Director of the Archaeological Field School, and has actively been engage as the Principal Investigator for the Field Station for the past several years.

 Field Station Manager & Resident Archaeologist, Corrine Springer